jihoonog/CMPUT-503-Exercise-5/README.md

-# Exercise 4
+# Exercise 5

-For this exercise we were tasked on implementing a following behaviour on our Duckiebot where it will follow a leader bot if it detects one around the Duckietown environment.
-This involves combining different components from previous exercises such as lane following, Apriltag detection, and custom LED emitter patterns.
-With new components like vehicle detection and distance calculation.
-All of these components are fed into a single node that handles the robot and lane following behaviour.
+For this exercise we were tasked on implementing a machine learning model that will recongize numbers attached to the AprilTags in the Duckietown environment and stop once all 10 numbers have been correctly identified.
+The robot will drive autonomusly in Duckietown until all 10 numbers are found.

 ## Running the demo